Schuetzen Park (Baltimore): Eastern Schuetzen Park

 The original park was established on approximately 20 acres in East Baltimore, purchased from George Appold, a leather dealer and a founder of the Merchants and Miners Transportation Company.
 It was roughly an eight-block area (see map) with the entrance on the east side of Belair Avenue (now North Gay Street), next to the present-day Wiessner-American Brewery building.
 As a private park with an admission fee, it featured rifle and archery ranges, picnic areas, bowling alleys, a ballroom, dining halls, and beer gardens.

 The park hosted popular festivals that drew tens of thousands of attendees.
 Every May 1, or "May Day", crowds gathered to celebrate the start of summer with strong bock beer made by neighborhood German brewers.
 The club's annual August Schuetzenfest (shooting competition) was an even larger event.
 These festivals included parades with elaborate floats from brewers, and the winner of the shooting contest would be crowned "king."
 A "queen," draped in a heavy gold locket, was chosen by the president of the Schuetzen Society.
 Newspaper reports described the scenes as "busy, animated and ever-changing," with bands playing and dancers whirling.
-On the club's 1867 August event, a six-foot alligator caught in the city’s Inner Harbor was exhibited.
-During Baltimore's 150-year anniversary celebration, in October 1880, an 8-mile-long parade worked it's way through the city, it was said it took 5 hours for the head and tail of the parade to pass any given point; the parade's destination was Schuetzen Park (and the surrounding breweries), where a lengthy speech was given by Frederick Raine, in which he recognized the contributions of Germans in Baltimore.
+On the club's 1867 August event, a six-foot alligator caught in the city's Inner Harbor was exhibited.
+During Baltimore's 150-year anniversary celebration, in October 1880, an 8-mile-long parade worked its way through the city, it was said it took 5 hours for the head and tail of the parade to pass any given point; the parade's destination was Schuetzen Park (and the surrounding breweries), where a lengthy speech was given by Frederick Raine, in which he recognized the contributions of Germans in Baltimore.

 The grounds included a large banquet hall that had dressing rooms, reception rooms, a stage, and a basement kitchen.
 This building, constructed in the early 1800s, was part of the adjacent mansion formerly owned by George Appold.
 The mansion featured a watchtower that provided a view of the city harbor and ships, reflecting Appold's business in a shipping company.
 In 1897, these buildings were purchased and converted into an industrial printing press and were likely demolished around 1920 to make way for working-class row houses.

 The park was likely closed by c.
 1895, based on a city map that showed streets and buildings there, however social activity at the park may have been declining since the early 1880s due to city streets already being surveyed, and the proliferation of other beer gardens and parks throughout the city and countryside.
 One old timer said that as city streets encroached closer to the park, city officials were concerned that shooting rifles was too dangerous and compelled them to close the park and sell the land.
 Nevertheless, the park was a financial success during its existence.